The future of folding glass walls is here (and before long, everywhere)

 Outside this innovative house is a million-dollar view.
 Consequently, the Fedukes didn’t want to compromise the integrity of their design or pick an operable wall that was not sufficiently weather resistant.
 “We went with a NanaWall system because we understood it to be the best of its kind on the market,” Feduke comments.
 “The wall is extremely easy to operate and performs very well in this climate.
 Overall, we are highly impressed by the NanaWall system, as it helped us achieve all our design goals.”

 The NanaWall SL82 is also easy to operate because of its carefully engineered rollers with sealed ball bearing carriers and height adjustments.
-The Fedukes are secure because of its multi-point locking that operates with the turn of a handle, and the concealed and adjustable hinges that defend against expansion and contraction.
+The Fedukes are secure because of its multi-point locking that operates with the turn of a handle.

 From its onset, Burnaby has been associated with exploration.
 In 1859 Robert Burnaby surveyed the freshwater lake in the center of this town, and the city was named after him.
 While the Faduke family eats dinner, their eyes explore the Iron Workers Memorial Bridge, the Cascade Mountains or the Vancouver skyline.
 Whether opened or closed, the NanaWall allows for this exhilarating experience.